-Never, EVER interpret a Bible verse or passage outside of its context!
+Never, never, EVER interpret a Bible verse or passage outside of its context!

-Many people have stated — as if it's irrefutable hard cold fact — that "you can use the Bible to prove anything."
+"You can use the Bible to prove anything" is an article of faith in pop culture.
 When taking context into account, they are dead wrong!
-However, once you start taking verses out of their proper context, they're actually quite correct.
+However, once you start taking verses out of their proper context, that statement becomes an irrefutable universal truism.

-A classic example is the following 3 verses strung together with a total disregard for their context:
+A classic example is the following 3 verses strung together with a complete disregard for their context: